SainingZhang/SainingZhang.github.io/_pages/cv.md

 Education
 ======
-* M.Eng. in CCDS, Nanyang Technological University, 2027 (expected)
+* M.Eng. in Computer Science and Engineering, CCDS, Nanyang Technological University, 2027 (expected)
 * B.S. in Computer Science and Technology, Beijing Institute of Technology, 2024